 One of the most common methods of drilling wells for geological surveys is kolonkovy.
 This is a universal and long-used method that has virtually no effect on the natural state of the soil.
 Core drilling can be used for wells of considerable depth, however, due to the fact that downhole tools of small diameter are used for drilling, the wells are quite narrow.

 Another popular drilling method is auger.
 This is a simple and quick way to make a hole up to 80 meters deep in soils of low hardness, such as sandy or black earth.
 Drilling by this method is the immersion of the drill into the ground, and the subsequent movement of the rock along the screw surface of the augers up to the surface of the earth.

 One of the most optimal in terms of simplicity and performance is the shock-cable drilling method.
 This method allows you to make wells without the use of heavy special equipment.
 The main tool is the so-called driving glass, which is a steel cylinder with a cutting edge at the bottom.
 At the opposite end of the glass is the anvil, on which the barbell is struck.
 Despite a number of advantages, this method also has disadvantages.
 Such drilling, for example, cannot be used in rocks.

 The most productive method is vibration drilling.
 This method involves the use of mechanical vibrations, which are created by a vibrating machine and destroy the ground.
 Such drilling has high rates that allows to make reliable geological documentation of a well.

 After completion of drilling operations, all ground changes should be eliminated.
-The wells are filled with cement mortar, and the extracted soil is poured back.
-This prevents undesirable environmental and geological consequences.
+The wells are filled with cement slurry, and the excavated soil is backfilled.
+This prevents unwanted ecological and geological consequences.